-Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and processes are in place to ensure: • infection risk is assessed at the front door and this is documented in patient notes SOP for front door, updated as advice changes and uploaded, onto intranet, shared by the clinical team and education given.
+Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and processes are in place o ensure: • infection risk is assessed at the front door and this is documented in patient notes SOP for front door, updated as advice changes and uploaded, onto intranet, shared by the clinical team and education given.
 During the early stages of COVID-19.
-IPN visited the ED,ICU and the COVID-19 admission areas at least twice daily, including weekends.
+IPN visited the ED,ICU and the COVID- 19 admission areas at least twice daily, including weekends.
 As areas received patients requiring swabbing and IPCN attended to support/educate on donning and Doffing PPE and correct procedure for the swab taking and transfer to the lab.
 Additional red boxes for specimens sources by IPC.
 Training provided to those involved and taking and transfer of the specimens.
 Clinical assessment for signs/symptoms of COVID-19 including radiological evidence.
 Segregation of ED waiting areas to potential COVID-19 and non COVID zones.

-Ongoing education of medical staff in Audit to be carried out on 10 patients by Medical Covid-19 clerking document used by medical teams.
+vvalsan ricardik NHS Ongoing education of medical staff in relation to evolving understanding of clinical aspects of COVID-19. • Audit to be carried out on 10 patients by Medical Audit team.
+Covid-19 clerking document used by medical teams.
 And COVID-19 identified and recorded on the EDS system.
-Audit team.
+Audit leam.
 Site Coordination Team coordinated medical beds and on XXX took on the coordination of surgical beds as numbers of COVID-19 potential patients increased.
 Medicine division attend site safety daily meeting and have safety huddle daily to identify plans.
 Reviewed at divisional Quality and Safety meeting.
 Community triage tool in operation to risk assess patients before receiving a home visit or clinic appointment.
 Community swabbing commenced March 2020.
-Staff trained in donning and doffing PPE and correct procedure for swab taking and community transfer to the lab. areas due to community Have separated the community teams as far as possible into dealing with COVID-19 / non-COVID-19 patients Forms completed for all COVID-19 specimens logged in patients notes.
-Contact form also developed and to their care or reduces the risk of transmission placed in patients notes, monitored trust Trust IPCT during daily visits to clinical areas. j , Patient FLOW plans are in place to Clinical staff not reading Daily Dose is now a allocate patients to the appropriate daily dose due to limited printable version and area; Medicine, surgery, maternity and access to a computer. paeds.
-Monitored by the Site copy for their team.
-Jul a Coordination Team and IPC on a daily basis.
-Information shared through Daily Community staff not Microsoft teams made dose and IPCT. reading daily dose due to available for commun nity advice given to work staff for support and some staff for support and some staff for support and staff for sup SOPs in place and updated as mobile and not to return to information sharing required, for discharge and transfer in base if possible. line with National Guidance for positive and negative/ pending results.
+Staff trained in donning and doffing PPE and correct procedure for swab taking and community transfer to the lab. areas due to community Have separated the community teams as far as possible into dealing with COVID-19 / non- COVID-19 patients Forms completed for all COVID-19 specimens logged in patients notes.
+Contact form also developed and to their care or reduces the risk of transmission placed in patients notes, monitored by P IPCT during daily visits to clinical areas.
+S Trust Patient FLOW plans are in place to allocate patients to the appropriate area; Medicine, surgery, maternity and paeds.
+Monitored by the Site Coordination Team and IPC on a daily basis.
+Information shared through Daily dose and IPCT.
+SOPs in place and updated as required, for discharge and transfer in line with National Guidance for positive and negative/ pending results.
 All SOPs logged and uploaded onto Daily Dose through EPRR.
 COVID-19 Resource centre on trust intranet provides access for staff to all relevant SOPs and guidelines.
-Thorno in a (Da Niet Mayer) list COV/ID There is a 'Do Not Move' list, COVID- 19 patients can be listed on this where appropriate.
-Site Coordination Team manage the Surgical patients were Therefore, the Site . flow of patients and monitor the patients managed by the Coordination Team to in medicine.
-OOK of patients with increased flow/movement of pa tients number of moves creating for the Surgical divisi issues for contact tracing Preventing inappropri of patients. moves and improved identification of were patients were being placed in line with CO OVID-
+There is a 'Do Not Move' list, COVID- 19 patients can be listed on this where appropriate.
+Clinical staff not reading daily dose due to limited access to a computer.
+Community staff not reading daily dose due to advice given to work mobile and not to return to base if possible.
+Daily Dose is now a printable version and all areas asked to print out a copy for their team.
+Microsoft teams made available for community staff for support and information sharing Site Coordination Team manage the flow of patients and monitor the patients in medicine. ward/division.
+Gaps in flow flow/movement of patients